 Reservations will be taken on a first come – first served basis.
 An application form must be filled out and signed in advance by a responsible person (over age 18).
 If library media equipment is needed, it must be reserved at the time the room is reserved.
-Media equipment available includes a slide projector, overhead projector, TV and VCR, and screen.
-Arrangements for Internet access should be made at the time the room is reserved.
+Media equipment available includes a slide projector, overhead projector, media projector, laptop, speakers and screen.
+Wireless Internet access is provided.
 Tables, chairs, easels, and marker board are also available.
-Attendance at meetings is limited to the room capacity of 50 persons.
+Attendance at meetings is limited to the room capacity of 40 persons.

 Limited kitchen facilities are available.
 Only light refreshments may be served.
 No smoking in the building, and no alcoholic beverages may be served.
 Furniture should be returned to the arrangement in which it was found.
 All decorations must be approved by the Director and should be removed after the meeting.
 There must be adequate adult supervision during the meeting.
 Groups must comply with fire regulations.
 The use of candles or other flammable lighting devices is prohibited.
 Exits may not be obstructed.

 The responsibility for proper care of the facilities lies with the organization using the rooms.
 Broken or damaged materials must be replaced to the satisfaction of the library board of trustees.
 A custodial fee of not less than $25.00 will be charged to all groups who do not return the meeting room to its original condition.